 An accurate forecast of occupancy and room revenue empowers a revenue manager to yield across various channels.

-For example if property is forecasted for a high occupancy owing to high unconstrained demand then the revenue manager can choose to yield and sell on low cost/high rate channels to maximize profits.
+For example, if a property is forecasted for a high occupancy owing to high unconstrained demand then the revenue manager can choose to yield and sell on low cost/high rate channels to maximize profits.

 - The Rooms forecast is a forerunner to Financial Forecast